 It’s fair to say that the majority of us were raised to not talk about our menstrual cycles, and in many cultures across the world, this subject is still taboo.
 But if you’re reading this, then we’ll be willing to bet that you love cycling, and whether you do it as a hobby or as your profession, you deserve to continue that enjoyment as much as you can, all month long.

 Of course, this won’t be possible for everyone, and it’s vital to stress that everyone is different.
 Some people are lucky enough to never have any symptoms at all, whereas others can be overwhelmed by them.
-But simply understanding your menstrual cycle and the hormone fluctuations your body is experiencing during that time, offers you a set of tools that can be truly empowering.
+But simply understanding your menstrual cycle and the hormone fluctuations your body is experiencing during that time offers you a set of tools that can be truly empowering.
+Arming yourself with this knowledge is useful while passing it along could be the thing that helps someone you know with overcoming common barriers to cycling for women.

 Whether you’re a fairweather cyclist looking for sanitary product recommendations, or an elite athlete who hasn’t seen their period for years, if you have ovaries, this comprehensive guide to cycling on your period is for you.
 We’ll cover the ins and outs of the menstrual cycle — it’s more than just the period — drawing on the experience and advice of medical professionals, coaches, and elite athletes, to help you discover how to work with your hormones rather than against them.